Editorial Standards

 We do not remove articles from the record except in exceptional circumstances, for example where continued publication would cause harm or where an article has been found to be substantially fabricated.
 In such cases, we publish a note explaining why the article has been removed.

 We appreciate all correction requests, even those that turn out not to require a change.
 We will always explain our reasoning if we decide that a correction is not warranted.
-Factual disputes are different from differences of interpretation or opinion: we will not issue a correction simply because a reader disagrees with an author's analysis or conclusions.
+Factual disputes are different from differences of interpretation or opinion: we will not issue a correction because a reader disagrees with an author's analysis or conclusions.

 For all editorial enquiries, including corrections, complaints, and feedback, please contact us at theconsilium.editor@gmail.com.
 We read and respond to every message.